ricacostt/100-days-of-code/log.md

 **▶️Today's Progress**

-1. Refactoring and continued work on the 'Rock, Paper, Scissors' project
+1. Refactoring and bug-fixing on the 'Rock, Paper, Scissors' project;

-2. Recap and complete two previous workshops:

-workshop 1

-- Working with variables in the console
-- Logic with conditional statements

-workshop 2

-Implementing a password control system using:
+2. Revised and completed a workshop I had left pending 'Implementation of a password control system' using:
 - variables
 - if statements
 - loops
 - functions

+### Day 21: October 2, 2022

+**▶️Today's Progress**

+good Sunday folks

+Today I decided to spend an hour reviewing functions and loops in JS and did 43/116 topics from the FreeCodeCamp 'Basic Javascript' course.